bihor/fp_masterquiz/README.md

 Changes in 6.1.0:
 - Support for TYPO3 12 dropped!
-- The emails are now localized too.
+- The emails work now with TYPO3 13 too, and they are now localized too.

 Changes in 6.1.1:
 - Bugfix: tasks fixed.

+Changes in 6.2.0:
+- Layout changed: fieldset added to questions and user data in the form and settings.wrapQuestionTitle1 changed to <legend>

 You find the whole changelog here: https://raw.githubusercontent.com/bihor/fp_masterquiz/refs/heads/master/Documentation/ChangeLog/Index.rst